 You’d never know that the lovely cake in this photo is the same one that almost fell apart.
 How could I put it back together?
 It’s science, baby!

-Why did my cake fall apart and how was I able to fix it?
+Why did my cake fall apart?

 - Flour is made up of protein and starch, both of which contribute to the structure of a cake.